collapsed-stacks/startups/questions/7547/why-do-don-t-brands-allow-their-apparels-to-be-sold-as-seconds-quality-what-pre.md

 - tagged: `legal`
 - score: 3

-<p>There are certain clothing brands which can be found in the seconds market while other are not. </p>
+There are certain clothing brands which can be found in the seconds market while other are not.

-<p>What are the reasons, brands do this?
+What are the reasons, brands do this?
 This is largely an unorganized sector.
 If one is planning to get into this field/ making this organized, what are the different factors should one look at?
 What could be the risks?
-How would one know if it is even legal?</p>
+How would one know if it is even legal?

 ## Answer 7580